varunvijaymenon/products-service/README.md

-This repo contains the products service and notifications service.
-The products service publishes messages to rabbitmq which is consumed by the notifications service.
+This repo contains the a inventory management microservice architecture.

+There are 4 services - products service, inventory service, supplier service and Rabbit-MQ notifications service.
+The microservices publishes messages to rabbitmq which is consumed by the notifications service.